Test Me and See

 I am not afraid.

 “The Lord is my shepherd, I lack nothing.
 He makes me lie down in green pastures, he leads me beside quiet waters, he refreshes my soul.
 He guides me along the right paths for his name’s sake.
-Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”—Psalms 23:1-4 NIV
+Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”—Psalms‬ ‭23‬:‭1‬-‭4‬ ‭NIV‬‬

 It was last summer that I started painting my prayers in the nude at the base of Mt.
 Shavano, when I had begun practicing vulnerability through nakedness.
 I remember how hard it was for me to be outside, exposed ot the elements.
 Despite no one being around, I remember feeling so much fear that someone would see me, that they would criticize my body and my brazenness.

-It was during one such painting session that the Lord gave me a vision that changed my life, telling me that I had been liberated from my fears through Jesus’ death on the cross.
+It was during one such painting session that the Lord gave me a vision that changed my life, reminding me that I had been liberated from my fears through Jesus’ death on the cross.
+Since that pivotal moment last summer, I have performed naked water rituals in the prayer waterfall, soaked in a hot spring in the nude at a clothing-optional resort, and danced around naked under the full moon with other women.

 In the last year, I also left my home of 13 years and my comfortable lifestyle in Denver to embark on the journey of a lifetime as a global digital nomad (having traveled solo through five countries over the last 12 months).
+I have come a long way as a liberated woman from the dark power of fear, a long way indeed.
+Thank You, Jesus, for walking alongside me through this wilderness.

 What does walking in trust look like in this season of your life?